CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

     ![The screenshot shows the New migration project pane with values entered.](media/offlineactvity.png  "New migration project pane")

-    > **Note:** The **Offline data migration** activity type is selected since you will be performing a one-time migration from MongoDB to Cosmos DB.
+    >**Note**: The **Offline data migration** activity type is selected since you will be performing a one-time migration from MongoDB to Cosmos DB.
 Also, the data in the database won't be updated during the migration.
 In a production scenario, you will want to choose the migration project activity type that best fits your solution requirements.

 5. On the **MongoDB to Azure Database for CosmosDB Offline Migration Wizard** pane, enter the following values for the **Select source** tab: